jordiartal/robotest/README.md

 - Docker: In Jenkins, to provide Continuous Integration in *NIX systems to avoid headless.
 Can be debug in developer workstation.
 - BrowserStack: To provide iOs, Android, or other desktop or mobile platforms that supports this great service for native or browser E2E testing.

-# WHY VERSION 2
+# WHY VERSION 2?

-ROBOTEST was a degree of final project Jorge Muñoz, and in CastInfo, the project has been managed as a service in our clients.
+ROBOTEST was a degree of final project Jorge Muñoz, team member of Cast-Info company.

+The project has been managed as a service in our clients by Jorge Muñoz.

 We keep a version of ROBOTEST 1.0 for years, but in recent years we have had to do a great refactoring of ROBOTEST because of the new challenges:

 - Do end2end testing by team developers: QA as a service fails, do not scale and the programmers are the best actors to develop and maintain tests (unit testing, api testing and e2e tests).
-- Redesign ROBOTEST to simplify and reset years of technical debt caused by client adaptations and technology evolution.
+- Continuos Integration: headless execution in *NIX systems without Desktop.
 - OpenSource project
-- Continue with parallelism ROBOTEST 1.0 capacities.
+- Continue with parallelism ROBOTEST 1.0 capacities, but redesign to simplify and reset years of technical debt caused by client adaptations and technology evolution.
-- Born with Continuos Integration, PageObject pattern and partial suite execution concepts, in mind.
+- PageObject pattern and partial suite execution concepts, in mind.
-- Provide a new reporting tool based on angular 5
+- Provide a new reporting tool based on angular 2+
 - Extra ball: API REST tests tools and configuration utilities.

 The new project was developed by the CAST-INFO team: